p4trykJ/bdl_viewer/README.md

 # BDL Viewer
-BDL Viewer is an application that allows user to browse data published by Polish Central Statistical Office.
+BDL Viewer is an application that allows browsing statistics published by Polish Central Statistical Office on the map.

 ## Main technologies:
 - Vue,